 Risk warning

 As with all investing, your capital is at risk.
-The value of your portfolio can go down as well as up and you may get back less than you invest.
-Tax treatment depends on your individual circumstances and may change in the future.
+The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
+Tax rules vary by individual status and may change.